1. Who Are We

 - to enable corporate partners and sponsors of the AFL, including AFL Clubs and the AFL’s digital rights partner Telstra, as well as their related bodies corporate, to market and promote their products and services to you; and

-- to our third party service providers in connection with any of the above.
+- to provide to our third party service providers in connection with any of the above.